cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/example/_index.md

 linkTitle: "Example code"
 weight: 1
 keywords: ["Hertz", "hertz-examples", "Bizdemo", "Server", "Client", "Hz"]
-description: "Hertz provides a series of code examples designed to help users get start with Hertz and be familiar with its features.
-Refer to [hertz-examples](https://github.com/cloudwego/hertz-examples) for more information."
+description: "Hertz provides a series of code examples designed to help users get start with Hertz and be familiar with its features."

 ---

+Hertz provides a series of code examples designed to help users get start with Hertz and be familiar with its features.
+Refer to [hertz-examples](https://github.com/cloudwego/hertz-examples) for more information.

 ## Bizdemo